MuhammedBuyukkinaci/AWS-Notes/README.md

 23) We can add tags to EC2 instances.

 24) Security group can be thought as a security wall in front of this VM.
 All trafic directing to a VM is blocked by default.
 We can add rules to a security group.
+Secuirty Groups are assigned to resources(EC2, EFS, RDS etc).
+In a security group, there are inbound rules(who can access to our resource) and outbound rules(where our resource can access).
+Inbound rules are truned off by default.
+Outbound rules are allowing the resource to access to all destinations by default.
+The steps to create a security group:

     - Firstly, create a security group.
     - Secondly, add this security group to your VM.